Skip to content

 If you plan on spending significant time in your golf cart, comfort is a must.
 A bumpy ride can get old fast, so look for models with a good suspension system.
 For example, some Yamaha carts feature an independent rear suspension that provides a much smoother ride over rough or uneven terrain.
 Also, pay attention to the seats themselves.
 Are they simple bench seats, or are they contoured for better support?
 Features like armrests and ample legroom can make a huge difference in your overall comfort.
 When you browse a pre-owned inventory, try to picture yourself spending an afternoon in the cart.

-Storage and Cargo Space
+Thinking About Storage and Cargo

 Modern golf carts are true multi-taskers, used for everything from grocery runs to landscaping projects.
 Because of this, storage is a critical feature to consider.
 Think about what you’ll need to carry.
 Are you hauling golf bags, beach chairs, or gardening tools?
 Many carts offer clever storage solutions.
 Look for models with a rear seat that flips down to create a small cargo bed, which is perfect for bulky items.
 Other useful features include under-seat storage compartments, dashboard pockets, and front-mounted baskets.
 Having enough space makes your cart more versatile and useful for all kinds of commercial or personal tasks.

-Key Performance Specs
+What Performance Specs Actually Matter?

 Performance isn't just about how fast a cart can go; it's about reliability and power.
 When looking at a used gas cart, consider the engine's reputation.
 For instance, the E-Z-GO Freedom RXV Gas benefits from the high manufacturing standards of its parent company, Textron, which is known for its work in the aviation industry.
 This translates to a dependable and well-built machine.
 Think about your terrain, too.
 If your property has steep hills, you'll want a cart with enough power to climb them without struggling.
 Reviewing the specs on new inventory can give you a good baseline for what to expect from different models.